elzurdo/elzurdo.github.io/_posts/2021-10-12-start_ask_why_part2.md

 Since tar in the lung:
 * is a direct byproduct from smoking and not encoded in DNA and
-* is a direct cause of increase of lung cancer we can confidently conclude the likely risk of smoking to one’s health.
+* is a direct cause of increase of lung cancer,

+we can confidently conclude the likely risk of smoking to one’s health.

 Figure 10 illustrates that even without access to DNA data,